 The vast difference in Netflix’s recovery compared to the NASDAQ average represents the distinct importance of Netflix as hundreds of millions of individuals worldwide found themselves at home in quarantine.

-28. Netflix spends most of the money it earns, resulting in negative free cash flow
+28. Netflix spent most of the money it earned in 2019, resulting in negative free cash flow

-Although the company earns billions each year, its net income is small as most of that money goes right back out the door.
+Although the company earns billions each year, its net income in 2019 was small as most of that money went right back out the door.
 Netflix had a negative free cash flow of $3.3 billion in 2019.
+However, it saw a positive free cash flow of $1.9 billion in 2020.

 The majority of the company’s negative free cash flow is in spending on new original content, which it hopes to make up for in new subscriptions.